The Count of Monte Cristo: Plays and musicals

 In 1883, John Stetson, manager of the Booth Theatre and The Globe Theatre, wanted to revive the play and asked James O'Neill (the father of playwright Eugene O'Neill) to perform the lead role.
 O'Neill, who had never seen Fechter perform, made the role his own and the play became a commercial, if not an artistic success.
 O'Neill made several abridgments to the play and eventually bought it from Stetson.
 A motion picture based on Fechter's play, with O'Neill in the title role, was released in 1913 but was not a huge success.
 O'Neill died in 1920, two years before a more successful motion picture, produced by Fox and partially based on Fechter's version, was released.
 O'Neill came to despise the role of Monte Cristo, which he performed more than 6000 times, feeling that his typecasting had prevented him from pursuing more artistically rewarding roles.
 This discontent later became a plot point in Eugene O'Neill's semi-autobiographical play Long Day's Journey Into Night.

 In 2008, the Russian theater of Moscow Operetta set a musical Monte-Cristo based on the book with music of Roman Ignatiev and lyrics of Yulii Kim.
 Six years later it won in Daegu International Musical Festival in South Korea.
 Original plot was slightly changed and some characters are not mentioned in the musical.

 The Count of Monte Cristo is a musical based on the novel, with influences from the 2002 film adaptation of the book.
 The music is written by Frank Wildhorn and the lyrics and book are by Jack Murphy.
 It debuted in Switzerland in 2009.

+The Count of Monte Cristo was additionally adapted into a musical in 2011 by American musician and composer James Behr.